-We have a high regard for and continually seek authenticity in our projects and trainings because we believe it leads to deeper learning, greater engagement, and passion.
+We have a high regard for and continually seek authenticity in our projects and workshops because we believe it leads to deeper learning, greater engagement, and passion.
 We value the modeling of project-based learning best practices and processes and ensure that all we do serves to put PBL in action.

-We are committed to providing a customized experience for the educators with whom we partner which honors the good work they are already doing and enables the sustainability of project-based learning in their school and district.
+We are committed to providing a customized experience for the educators with whom we partner, which honors the good work they are already doing and enables the sustainability of project-based learning in their school and district.

 For the past four years (2015-2018) Magnify Learning has both strengthened its mission and core values and has continued to build upon its project-based learning roots.
 Its focus has expanded to creating sustainable systems of project-based learning across the country through high-quality PBL professional development.